 We already know that the nature of firefighting puts firefighters at risk, so one of the first things we are looking at is current methods of decontaminating, cleaning, storing, maintaining and transporting PPE and other equipment.

-A team from UCLan is already visiting fire stations and training centres across the country testing for toxic contaminants in the workplace.
+A team from UCLan has been visiting fire stations and training centres across the country testing for toxic contaminants in the workplace.

 With your help, we can improve firefighter safety and, ultimately, save lives.